bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/ref-type.md

     (user.go)() // John

 Please note that parentheses around `(user.go)` do nothing here.
-Usually they setup the order of operations, but here the dot `.` works first anyway, so there’s no effect.
+Usually they setup the order of operations, but here the dot `.` works first anyway, so there's no effect.
 Only the semicolon thing matters.

 ### <a href="reference-type.html#explain-the-value-of-this" id="explain-the-value-of-this" class="main__anchor">Explain the value of "this"</a>